MarcDufresne/opset/README.md

 A warning will be issued when the config is loaded because the setting `ham_level` from the section `app` is not known to the default config.
 The setting and value of `ham_level` will not be loaded in the config and will not be usable in the application if it's not present in `default.yml`.
-As per the example above, you are not forced to set a value for settings in the default config (see api_key), but the setting needs to be there.
+As per the example above, you are not forced to set a value for settings in the default config (see `api_key`), but the setting needs to be there.

 #### Forcing all default settings to have values

 There is a special flag called `critical_settings` that is passed to the function `setup_config` from the module.
-This flag is set to `True` by default and will make Opset raises an error if there is no value defined for a setting in `default.yml` after having applied all possible configuration files and environment variables.
+This flag is set to `True` by default and will make Opset raise an error if there is no value defined for a setting in `default.yml` after having applied all possible configuration files and environment variables.